lindiap/tractor-field-operations-dataset/README.md

 This repository provides a ral-world multivariate time series dataset collected from a **New Holland T7.165 S** farm tractor equipped with **GNSS** and **CAN-Bus** sensors.
 It also features several **anomaly-injected** variants, generated via a multi-agent workflow powered by **Large Language Models** (LLMs) to simulate realistic fault conditions.

-The dataset supports research in **precision agriculture** by enabling:
+It aims to support research in **precision agriculture** by enabling:
 - **Operational state classification & clustering**
 - **Time-series anomaly detection**
 - **Predictive maintenance research**